World Chess Hall of Fame: Hall of Fame

-U.S. Chess Hall of Fame inductees
+U.S. Chess Hall of Fame Inductees

-The U.S. Chess Federation Hall of Fame Committee considers candidates for the U.S. Chess Hall of Fame and sends its nominations to the U.S. Chess Trust annually.
+The U.S. Chess Federation Recognitions Committee considers candidates for the U.S. Chess Hall of Fame and sends its nominations to the U.S. Chess Trust annually.
 The trustees of the U.S. Chess Trust vote on who should be inducted.
-The induction itself take place either at the U.S. Chess Federation Awards Luncheon during the U.S. Open or at the World Chess Hall of Fame, which is now located in St. Louis, Missouri.
-The induction is almost always performed by either the Chairman of the U.S. Chess Trust or the Chairman of the Hall of Fame Committee.
+The induction itself takes place at the U.S. Chess Federation Awards Luncheon during the U.S. Open or at the World Chess Hall of Fame itself.
+The induction is almost always performed by the chairman of the U.S. Chess Trust or the chairman of the Hall of Fame Committee.

-Current members of the committee are Harold Winston (Chairman), John Donaldson, John McCrary, Al Lawrence, GM Joel Benjamin, GM Arthur Bisguier, John Hilbert, Jennifer Shahade, and Shane Samole.
-McCrary and Donaldson are former Chairs of the Hall of Fame Committee.
-Both Bisguier and Benjamin are members of the Hall of Fame.
-Samole was in charge of the Hall of Fame when it was located in Miami, Florida from 2001-2009.